 The SIA licence application fee is currently £220, this is non-refundable.
 So, if you have your application declined for any reason (typically through criminality) you will not be entitled to a refund.
 The licence is only valid for 3 years, (stealth tax) and has to be reapplied for towards the end of that 3 year period to enable you to work in the security sector.
 Should you be charged with a crime during those 3 years, your licence will be instantly revoked and you will not be able to work as a security operative or be granted a licence until the crime is classed as spent under the rehabilitation of offenders act – typically (2 – 10 years).

 You have to be at least 18 years old to apply for an SIA licence.

-Westminster Security Ltd are a independent and privately ran security and investigations company based in central London; operating throughout the UK, Europe and worldwide in support of our clients.
-Westminster Security are an industry leading security company, we were the first security company in London to be invited to and sign the Armed Forces Corporate Covenant; we continue our support for Armed Forces veterans and service leavers.
+Westminster Security Ltd is an independent and privately ran security and investigations company based in central London; operating throughout the UK, Europe and worldwide in support of our clients.
+Westminster Security is an industry-leading security company, we were the first security company in London to be invited to and sign the Armed Forces Corporate Covenant; we continue our support for Armed Forces veterans and service leavers.
 We were also the first security company in London to be accepted onto the London Living Wage scheme; we believe in paying all of our security operatives way above the living wage for their hard work and dedication.

 Our speciality is close protection, providing the most experienced and respected close protection teams throughout the globe.
 Our Managing Director is a former member of the Royal Military Police, Close Protection Unit of the British Army.
 Many of our close protection operatives served in protection specialist units in the Military and Police, including the UK Special Forces Group, SO1 Specialist Protection and SO14 Royalty Protection.